ChainSafe/forest/docs/docs/users/reports/node_comparison/rpc_comparison.md

 ## Resource usage

-While serving this workload, Forest used approximately 10-15% CPU and Lotus used approximately 45-55%, briefly spiking to about 80% during the higher-load period.
+While serving this workload, Forest used approximately 10-15% CPU, and Lotus used approximately 45-55%, briefly spiking to about 80% during the higher-load period.
 Forest's CPU trace was also less variable.

 ![CPU usage](/img/reports/rpc_comparison/cpu.png)